Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/05a_QueueTypes.md

     Select the checkbox to display the editing toolbar.

 - [DELETE]
     Click this button to delete the selected queue type.
+Note that the *Default* queue type cannot be deleted.
     A confirmation message is displayed.
-The *Default* queue type cannot be deleted.

 - [KILL WORKER OF THIS QUEUE TYPE]
     Click this button to stop all workers that are currently executing an action of the selected queue type.